sparkflows/sparkflows-docs/docs/processors/Util/printnrows.rst

 PrintNRows
 ==========

-Prints the specified number of records in the DataFrame
+Prints the specified number of records in the DataFrame.
+It is useful for seeing intermediate output

 Type
 ----------